Uberspace/lab/source/guide_uu-notify.rst

   * :manual:`Node.js <lang-nodejs>` and its package manager :manual_anchor:`npm <lang-nodejs.html#npm>`
   * The concepts mentioned in the :lab:`Gotify Guide <guide_gotify>`

   Furthermore, you need a GitHub account to create a `personal access token <https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_.
+The token is only used for notifictions and you can set the scope accordingly.

 .. note:: Wherever mentioned, replace ``v0.0.0`` with the latest_ version tag.